-When using --uchime\ref, detect chimeras using the fasta-formatted reference sequences contained in filename.
+When using --uchime_ref, detect chimeras using the fasta-formatted reference sequences contained in filename.
 Reference sequences are assumed to be chimera-free.
 Chimeras cannot be detected if their parents, or sufficiently close relatives, are not present in the database.

+--dn strictly positive real number

---dn real No vote pseudo-count, corresponding to the parameter n in the chimera scoring function (default value is 1.4).
+pseudo-count prior on the number of no votes, corresponding to the parameter n in the chimera scoring function (default value is 1.4).
+Increasing --dn reduces the likelihood of tagging a sequence as a chimera (less false positives, but also more false negatives).

---fasta\score
+--fasta_score

-Add the chimera score to the headers in the fasta output files for chimeras, non-chimeras and borderline sequences, using the format
+Add the chimera score to the headers in the fasta output files for chimeras, nonchimeras and borderline sequences, using the format ';uchime_denovo=float;'.